persapiens/Course/HW/HW-V.md

 * Install the npm packages for App

 3) Add a new command by creating a ssh.js inside the commands directory.
-When running `v ssh` it should ssh into your VM.
+When running `v ssh` it should provide an interactive ssh session into your VM.

 * Implement and demonstrate running `v ssh`.
 * Manually run `node main.js start 5001`.